iapyeh/GGeditor/docs/User Guide.rst

 #.
 All the images in the document will be stored in the “static” folder in PNG format.
 #.
 The image name is the document name + underscore + sequence number + ‘.png’

-All images will be re-generated if “Commit images” was checked.
+Images will be re-generated if “Commit images” was checked.
 That is, the mapping between image content and image name might not be constant.

 ..
 Warning::